-- Risk Level 0: Wellness Program - Risk Level 1: Low Risk Maternity, Health Risk Management and Care Coordination programs; and - Risk Level 2: Chronic Care Management, High Risk Pregnancy and Complex Case Management programs
+- Risk Level 0: Wellness Program - Risk Level 1: Low Risk Maternity, Health Risk Management and Care Coordination programs - Risk Level 2: Chronic Care Management, High Risk Pregnancy and Complex Case Management programs

-The MCO must assign an initial risk stratification tier within the first forty-five (45) days of enrollment for enrollees newly enrolled with the MCO.
-The MCO must review and update the risk stratification tier following the completion of the enrollee's health risk assessment.
+The MCO must assign an initial risk level within the first forty-five (45) days of enrollment for enrollees newly enrolled with the MCO.
+The MCO must review and update the risk level following the completion of the enrollee's health risk assessment.

+The MCO shall establish a process to identify enrollees who need care plans with input from committees comprising family members, the enrollees, providers, the care coordinator, and a Department lead.
 The MCO must develop a care plan for all youth aged eighteen (18) and under to monitor progress towards select person-centered goals based on the enrollee's level of acuity.
 For enrollees with low acuity, the MCO shall, at a minimum, monitor whether all preventive care and associated services have been received based on the appropriate periodicity schedule, and work with the enrollee and the enrollee's guardian or authorized representative to develop person-centered goals and intervention strategies to improve access if not received.
 For enrollees with higher acuity, the MCO must work with the enrollee and enrollee's guardian or authorized representative (if applicable) to develop person-centered goals, identify barriers and establish interventions to assist in addressing the specific needs of the youth in meeting their needs.